lmuntaner/tech-introduction-product-people/docs/recommended-prework/first-html.md

 # Your first Website

-In this small project you are going to create your first page.
+In this small project you are going to create a small website.

 ## Setup